techno-user314/suntide/README.md

 ### Compiling the data
 1. Once the settings are to your liking, click the 'Generate Spreadsheets' button.
-2. The program will take 2-5 minutes to compile the data, and will save the spreasheets in the same folder that the program is located in.
+2. The program will take 2-5 minutes to compile the data, and will save the spreadsheets in the same folder that the program is located in.

 ## The Output
 > [!CAUTION]